swatidantu/robocomp-blog-web/gsoc/2020/posts/rahul_katiyar/post02.md

 ***

 ### Robot Navigation & control
 If u have started RCIS which contains omniRobot.
 We can use the buttons on the left side to move the robot.
-We can also use the GoTo section to position the robot at a particular coordinates and heading. <br/>
+We can also use the GoTo section to position the robot at a particular coordinates and heading. \
 There are two more buttons to view Laser & Camera (if robot has one).

-If you switch on the Keyboard control, you can use keyboard keys to navigate the robot. w -> forward \
+If you switch on the Keyboard control, you can use keyboard keys to navigate the robot.\
+w -> forward \
 s -> backward \
 a -> left \